nltp-ashes/Western-Goods/README.md

 To **update** the addon :
 1. In MO2, disable and delete the previous version of the addon;
 2. Make sure to update the requirements;
+3. Make sure to check the changelog for extra steps;
-3. Follow the installation instructions.
+4. Follow the installation instructions.

 To **uninstall** the addon :
 1. Start your game and open the MCM settings;